The Scatty Mum

 Notes

-*To make a naan shape with the dough, roll it into a ball and flatten a little with your hand.
+* To make a naan shape with the dough, roll the mixture into a ball and flatten it a little with your hand.
 Squeeze the sides of one end in with your hands, so the shape looks like a teardrop, then roll out!

 N.B This recipe has not been tested in cups.